+ART

+27

-ART & CULTURE Margate is home to an internationallyrecognised artistic community.
+ART & CULTURE

+Margate is home to an internationallyrecognised artistic community.
 We have featured all aspects of the art scene in Margate: from articles exploring grassroots initiatives, to interviews with visiting artists and profiles on Margatebased creatives.

-26 ART

-Writer

-Twinkle Troughton Images Courtesy of the artists

-For a small town, Margate has an impressive number of collage artists.
-We meet the people working with ready-made images and objects to make work that is vibrant, current and experimental

-KAVEL RAFFERTY

-In 2019 Kavel Rafferty won one of five commissions for Dreamland's Mural by the Sea competition, in which she got to fill a billboard with a bold and colourful mural inspired by old postcards of Margate.
+26 ART MARGATE MERCURY Rip it up and start again For a small town, Margate has an impressive number of collage artists.
+We meet the people working with ready-made images and objects to make work that is vibrant, current and experimental KAVEL RAFFERTY In 2019 Kavel Rafferty won one of five commissions for Dreamland's Mural by the Sea competition, in which she got to fill a billboard with a bold and colourful mural inspired by old postcards of Margate.
 Born in Brighton, Rafferty lived in Barcelona, Stockholm, Wales and London before making a home for the past five years in Thanet.
 She works from Resort Studios in Cliftonville.
 The full-time artist describes herself as "sort of self-trained".
 After studying for an HND in textiles, Rafferty could no longer afford to continue in education, so got a job designing textiles while fitting in her own illustration and art when she could.
 There is a raw and instinctive edge to Rafferty's work.
 Her playful approach to putting found images together is accentuated with rough-cut edges and experimental mark-making.
-Fascinated by colour combinations and exploring a wide variety of materials, Rafferty attributes an artist residency in Mexico City in 2020 with finding her collage style, spending six weeks focusing purely on the practice.
+Fascinated attributes an artist residency in Mexico City in 2020 with finding her collage style, spending six weeks focusing purely on the practice.
 Rafferty makes work from what she describes as "detritus mostly, the thing people throw away.
 I collect stuff; I'm constantly picking up bits of paper, ephemera from the streets."
-As well as street finds, she relishes trawling car boot sales or rummaging through old boxes at flea markets for inspiration Taking care of her mental health has a large part to play in Rafferty's choice of materials, and using as few new material as possible is paramount:

-"At times in my life I've suffered from episodes of depression, and when that happens I can't make art because it feels like I am just producing more 'unnecessary' things.
-I've overcome this, partly with medication and therapy, and partly by using materials that already exist.
-It feels less frivolous to reinvent something, to use something old to make somethin new."
-She adds- "When it suddenly al fits together it's like magic."
-Rafferty has plans for an exhibition of new work entitled Queer Flowers which will include both collage and painting.
+As well as street finds, she relishest rawling car ooot sales or rummaging through old boxes at flea markets for inspiration Taking care of her mental health has a large part to play in Rafferty's choice of materials, and using as fev new material as possible is paramount: episodes of depression, and when that happens I can't make art because it this, partly with medication and therapy, and partly by using materials that already exist.
+It feels less frivolous to reinvent something, to use something old to make somethin new" She adds: "When it suddenly al

+fits together it's like magic."

+Rafferty has plans for an exhibition

+of new work entitled Queer Flowers which will include both collage and painting.
 The exhibition will be at Resort Studios and will hopefully take place in May, although the date is yet to be confirmed due to the pandemic.

-IG:@kavelrafferty, kavelrafferty.ar
+COLLAGE TIPS

 MARGATE MERCURY

-Rip it up and start again